-- 1) If "review and approval" (reach-back support) is desired, for a specific NAVFAC project, the technical representative (electrical engineer) editing this document for that project must contact the NAVFAC Atlantic (LANT), Code DC 44 Electrical Criteria Manager at (757) 322-4327 for consultation during the design stage of the project, prior to including the requirement in the specification. - 2) If "surveillance only" is agreed to, it requires the submittal information to be sent to NAVAIR and NAVFAC LANT for review and comment at the same time as the information is being sent to the Designer of Record for Review and Approval.
+- 1) If "review and approval" (reach-back support) is desired, for a specific NAVFAC project, the technical representative (electrical engineer) editing this document for that project must contact NAVFAC LANT for consultation during the design stage of the project, prior to including the requirement in the specification.
+Point of Contact (POC) information is included in the first introductory technical note. - 2) If "surveillance only" is agreed to, it requires the submittal information to be sent to NAVAIR and NAVFAC LANT for review and comment at the same time as the information is being sent to the Designer of Record for Review and Approval.
 The surveillance mode would give NAVAIR or NAVFAC LANT the opportunity to confirm compliance, without inadvertently holding up the project if the appropriate personnel are not available to do the review in a timely manner.

-The Electrical Designer of Record must also insure that the Division 1, Section 01 33 00 SUBMITTAL

-PROCEDURES, paragraphs FORWARDING SUBMITTALS

-REQUIRING GOVERNMENT APPROVAL and SUBMITTALS

-RESERVED FOR NAVFAC [] APPROVAL of the project

-document are edited to identify the agreed upon
+The Electrical Designer of Record must also insure that the Division 1, Section 01 33 00 SUBMITTAL PROCEDURES, paragraphs FORWARDING SUBMITTALS REQUIRING GOVERNMENT APPROVAL and SUBMITTALS RESERVED FOR NAVFAC [\\\\] APPROVAL of the project document are edited to identify the agreed upon special process.

-special process.